nixcloud/nixcloud-webservices/documentation/nixcloud.reverse-proxy.md

       };
     };

-## Using `extraMappings` (for webservices not managed by nixcloud-webservices)

-Use `nixcloud.reverse-proxy.extraMappings` when you want to wrap your internal webserver.
-A few motivations would be:

-* Integrate your webservice into `nixcloud.webservices` which makes mixing of legacy services and `nixcloud.webservices` easy
-* Use `TLS="ACME"` to automatically generate TLS certificats for your domain "example.org" while your internal webserver uses http to talk to the reverse-proxy
+## `nixcloud.reverse-proxy.extraMappings`

+Motivations to use `nixcloud.reverse-proxy.extraMappings:

+* Mix your webservice, which was not built using `nixcloud.webservices` with services from `nixcloud.webservices`.
+* Outsource TLS certificate management for your own webservice.
+* Use `nixcloud.reverse-proxy` defaults as:

+    * compression
-* `nixcloud.reverse-proxy` defaults: compression, TLS configuration (permitted, prohibited protocol families and so on).
+    * TLS configuration (permitted, prohibited protocol families and so on)

-* Only one services has to handle TLS details, internal webservers don't have to be configured.
-* Compose a complex webservice from several different webservices like: nixdoc.io/leaps, nixdoc.io/mediawiki and so on
+* Compose 'a complex webservice' from several different webservices like: nixdoc.io/leaps, nixdoc.io/mediawiki
+* Manage URL redirects for domains/resources

 ### Example 1: Proxying a legacy webservice (not using `nixcloud.webservices`)